Advantages of Forming an LLC

 LLC stands for legal liability company, and it is the preferred form of business organization for small companies.
 Not only does forming a private limited company provide tax benefits, but it protects the owners from business liabilities.

-Following are several reasons why an LLC may be the best entity for your business:
+Following are several reasons why an LLC may be the best entity:

 Form an LLC in NY State